 Two-Step Flow Theory for Idiots

 —And It’s Maddening—

 In a world where information flows freely, it's crucial to maintain a healthy dose of skepticism.
 Don’t you think it is about time we give ourselves more credit for being critical thinkers who do not simply follow the lead of self-proclaimed “influencers?”
-So, remember, you're not just a passive follower – you're a discerning individual who can separate fact from fiction, no matter how influential the source may be.

 —If it’s Too Good To Be True it Usually Is—

 According to the “Two-Step Flow Theory” the majority of these trendsetters lack original thinking abilities.
 In today's society, where it is expected to have an opinion on everything, people tend to adopt the viewpoints of their preferred “thought leaders of the week club” instead of engaging in original thought and conducting thorough research themselves.
-Monologues/Reaction videos from other "Two-Step Flow Theory” practitioners; which is what other thinkers say and regurgitate as the thinker’s beliefs, as their own original ideas without even looking into the validity of said concepts.
-That is exactly the kind of people you do not want to follow to learn anything about on any subject.
-They have their own goals, which is to convince you of whatever it is they are spreading out there as truth.

 Truth is a point of view to them, not a real tangible thing.

-When someone forms an opinion based on a very limited or small sample of data and makes assumptions to generalize their viewpoint, it's often referred to as "hasty generalization" or "jumping to conclusions."
+When someone forms an opinion based on a very limited or small sample of data and makes assumptions to generalize their viewpoint, it's often referred to as “hasty generalization” or “jumping to conclusions.”
 This is a type of logical fallacy where someone draws a broad conclusion from a limited or unrepresentative set of evidence, which can lead to inaccurate or biased beliefs.
-It's important to encourage logic, critical thinking and evidence-based reasoning to avoid falling into this cognitive trap.
+It's important to encourage logic, critical thinking, and evidence-based reasoning to avoid falling into this cognitive trap.

+Two-Step Flow Theory for Idiots